 All life on Earth exists as cells.
 These have basic features in common.
 Differences between cells are due to the addition of extra features.
 This provides indirect evidence for evolution.
 All cells arise from other cells, by binary fission in prokaryotic cells and by mitosis and meiosis in eukaryotic cells.
-All cells have a cell-surface membrane and, in addition, eukaryotic cells have internal membranes.
+All cells have a cell-surface membrane, and in addition, eukaryotic cells have internal membranes.
 The basic structure of these membranes is the same and enables control of the passage of substances across exchange surfaces by passive or active transport.
 Cell-surface membranes contain embedded proteins.
 Some of these are involved in cell signalling - communication between cells.
 Others act as antigens, allowing recognition of 'self' and 'foreign' cells by the immune system.
-Interactions between different types of cell are involved in disease, recovery from disease and prevention of symptoms occurring at a later date if exposed to the same antigen, or antigenbearing pathogen.
-Students will learn about/ develop skills of: The structure of eukaryotic cells The structure of prokaryotic cells and of viruses Methods of studying cells The stages of mitosis Transport across cell membranes- diffusion, facilitated diffusion, osmosis, active transport, and cotransport Cell recognition and the immune system Organisms exchange substances with their environment The internal environment of a cell or organism is different from its external environment.
+Interactions between different types of cells are involved in disease, recovery from disease and prevention of symptoms occurring later if exposed to the same antigen, or antigenbearing pathogen.

+- The structure of eukaryotic cells

+- The structure of prokaryotic cells and of viruses

+- · Methods of studying cells

+- The stages of mitosis

+- Transport across cell membranes- diffusion, facilitated diffusion, osmosis, active transport, and cotransport

+- Cell recognition and the immune system

+Organisms exchange substances with their environment

+The internal environment of a cell or organism is different from its external environment.
 The exchange of substances between the internal and external environments takes place at exchange surfaces.
 To truly enter or leave an organism, most substances must cross cell plasma membranes.
 In large multicellular organisms, the immediate environment of cells is some form of tissue fluid.
 Most cells are too far away from exchange surfaces, and from each other, for simple diffusion alone to maintain the composition of tissue fluid within a suitable metabolic range.
 In large organisms, exchange surfaces are associated with mass transport systems that carry substances between the exchange surfaces and the rest of the body and between parts of the body.
 Mass transport maintains the final diffusion gradients that bring substances to and from the cell membranes of individual cells.
 It also helps to maintain the relatively stable environment that is tissue fluid.

-Year 12 Students will learn about/ develop skills of: HT2 Exchange between organisms and their environment Gas exchange in single-celled organisms and insects Gas exchange in fish Gas exchange in the leaf of a plant Limiting water loss Structure of the human gas-exchange system Mechanism of breathing Exchange of gases in the lungs
+- Exchange between organisms and their environment

+- Gas exchange in single-celled organisms and insects

+- Gas exchange in fish

+- Gas exchange in the leaf of a plant

+- Limiting water loss

+- Structure of the human gas-exchange system

+- Mechanism of breathing

+- Exchange of gases in the lungs